RecoFu/mouse-account-verification/README.md

 ### 6.2 Counterfactual Analysis | 反事實分析

-**Scenario Analysis** (not realized PnL):
+**Scenario Analysis** (purely hypothetical, not realized PnL):

-If system had continued trading through 2020/04/20, estimated loss range under historical position sizing *(based on historical volatility scaling and 2015–2019 regime data)*: NT$X–NT$Y, median scenario ≈ NT$5,000,000.
-Exact sizing parameters remain proprietary.
+If system had continued trading through 2020/04/20, it would have faced **unbounded downside risk** under negative price regimes.
+This scenario serves only to illustrate tail-risk magnitude, not to claim foreknowledge.

+All scenario estimates are hypothetical and illustrative only; they do not constitute realized losses, predictions, or performance claims.

 **Validation**: System did halt before this event, validating pre-committed exit design.